How to Protect Skin from Hard Water: 11 Solutions for Softer Skin and Hair

 7. Invest in a Whole-House Water Softener

 A whole-house water softener removes minerals like magnesium and calcium from your home’s water supply, making your hair softer and healthier.
+This process uses salt to replace those minerals, keeping your hair hydrated without adding sodium chloride to your diet.

 8. Use less soap.

 As a result of hard water, soap does not dissolve easily, resulting in buildup on your skin (e.g., dryness, irritation).
 The amount of potential buildup can be reduced by using less soap.
+If you frequently sweat (like your underarms), concentrate more significant amounts of soap on areas where you sweat more regularly and use small pieces on the rest of your body.

-9. Add aluminium sulfate to your water.
+9. Add aluminum sulfate to your water.

 An aluminium sulfate tablespoon (0.5 oz.) is added to a small bucket of water and a little bit of water.
 Skim off the water’s surface with a cup or small container once the minerals have clumped together and settled to the bottom.
 Take a sponge bath or wash your face with the soft water that is available